Skip to main content

 Grades ?

-Overview: The focus of instruction for Skills is on the development of competencies needed to achieve a High School diploma and a CDOS credential.
-Academic classes in the Skills 12:1:1 setting are taught by Special Education and subject-qualified teachers in a departmentalized model similar to a typical MS-HS program.
+Overview: Skills 12:1:1 instruction focuses on the development of competencies needed to achieve a High School diploma and a CDOS credential.
+Academic classes are taught by Special Education and subject-qualified teachers in a departmentalized model similar to a typical MS-HS program.

 A modern school building with a large glass facade and covered walkways.